asaran/gaze-LfD/gaze_birl/README.md

 # Code for Gaze-augmented BIRL.

-Since the data for the user study cannot be released under IRB restrictions, we provide a dummy text file to load the data for gaze-augmented BIRl.
+Since the data for the user study cannot be released under IRB restrictions, we provide a dummy text file to load the data for gaze-augmented BIRL.
 Normalized object locations for 5 demonstrations are loaded from `objects.txt`.

 - To run Gaze-augmented BIRL for video demos: